avinashkris9/movie-tracker/Readme.md

 ![ Movie Tracker Demo](demo/movie-tracker.gif)

-Movie Tracker is a personal movie tracker website to track /review/rate movies/tv shows.
+Movie Tracker is a personal movie tracker webpage to track /review/rate movies/tv shows.
 This is aimed to provide a strictly personal movie tracker for individual use.

 - User can track movie & tv shows watched.
 - User can rate the movie/tv shows.